Start page

 Then the junior lieutenant turned to the soldiers:

 Soldiers were in no hurry to carry out the order and trampled in the holes, interfering with each other.
-Others cautiously put out tommy-guns.
+Others cautiously put out tommy guns.
 Commander rushed:

 - Davay-Davay, don't be afraid!

 Finally, the one who was called Poludkin, climbed up the creaking ladder.
-He opened a heavy hatch and pushed his head into the darkness, holding in one hand "pepesha" and flashlight in the second one.
+He opened a heavy hatch and pushed his head into the darkness, holding in one hand "pepesha" and a flashlight in the second one.
 Everyone watched him with tense attention.
 Slightly daring, Poludkin quickly began to shine with a ray of a flashlight in the corners of the attic.
 He wanted to finish this unpleasant thing more quickly and was intending to drop down when the ray drew from the darkness a pale human face with eyes that simply stumbled upon him.
 The soldier was frozen.
 Strained green eyes watched him cold and firmly from the dark.
 The ray slid lower – a muzzle of the "shmiser" was directed simply to the soldier.
 It was clear that this young man was probably as young as Poludkin himself was.
 His heart was squeezed, somehow it became cold in the abdomen, and the arms and legs numbed.
-At a moment, all thoughts disappeared, and only confused and complex feelings of the thirst for life, fear of death, unexpected fellow solidarity and blind faith in the victory of human mercy and fraternal love remained.
+At a moment, all thoughts disappeared, and only confused and complex feelings of the thirst for life, fear of death, unexpected fellow solidarity, and blind faith in the victory of human mercy and fraternal love remained.
 But for a brief moment somewhere on the subconscious level, the soldier realized that he would not have time to shoot the first, and the Bandera would not shoot if he had hope for salvation.
-And from the bottom they were already eagerly shouting:
+And from the bottom, they were already eagerly shouting:

 - Well, what is it?
 Is there anyone?

 Having got a flashlight from Poludkin, Kosyachenko climbed into a dark and damp cellar, but he did not see anything except a heap of last year's potatoes.
 After the search, the gathering went quite fast, especially since many things were not allowed.
 Quickly baptized, sisters with bags alternately went out into the courtyard, and the mother, having found a moment, caught the right Poludkin's hand in the dark and squeezed in it a small metal object with a small chain.
 The soldier instantly noticed that it was a kind of medallion and hid it in his pocket.
-When all were gathered in the yard and were ready to leave, the father began kissing children and leaned to his son whispered in the ear:
+When all were gathered in the yard and were ready to leave, the father began kissing the children and leaned to his son whispered in the ear:

 - Romchyk, run away!